U5 JAMBOREE PROGRAM

 Soccer is for people of all ages – even the little ones!
 In Jamboree, children get to play soccer in an age-specific program, and you, the parents, get to participate with them.

-A “Master Coach” will lead each session.
+A “Master Coach” will lead the first three sessions and parents will lead the last three.
 The Master Coach will introduce a game/activity that will practice a certain skill or part of the game using explanation and demonstration.
 Each pair (player/parent) will then attempt the activity while the Team Coach and Master Coach circulates between pairs providing specific help or suggestions so that the activities are performed as intended.
 After a suitable amount of time, the Master Coach will bring the team coaches, players and parents back together as a group, recap what they have done, and introduce the next game/activity.

 Each session will end with a 20 minute small-sided game to be overseen by the parents.
 Most importantly allow the players to play without coaching or teaching them as this experience is designed to expose them to soccer, not to begin developing them.
 The two goals of the program are to (1) allow the players to enjoy the activities and (2) to let the game be the teacher.